MMickelson5/mmickelson5.github.io/README.md

 # mmickelson5.github.io
 main
-This site contains all major projects and assignments submitted to WDD 230 by BYU-I in 2021.
+This site contains all the major plans and projects I have completed so far.
 Final-Page

 ```